The Classic Art of The Summit Lighthouse

 Maha Chohan

 The second picture Mark had Tom Miller do after the Chart of the Presence was the Maha Chohan.
 Mark had an older picture of the Maha Chohan.
 Tom worked from that.
 He said the original had a Dick Tracy nose.
 For those who weren’t around in the 40’s, 50’s and 60’s, that means a cartoonish sharp angled nose.
-Mark wanted him to change it, so he gave him a nose job.
+Mark wanted him to change it, so Tom gave him a nose job.
 Around 1994 Mother had John Paul change his ears.
 The turban was altered slightly also.
 It now hangs near the altar in the Court of King Arthur.

 Lord Maitreya

 Most of you are familiar with the bust of Maitreya that the Summit has used over the years.
 It comes from Greco-Buddhist Art also called Gandhara Art in the northern part of the Indian Subcontinent.
 The two cultures met in Afghanistan.
-Alexander the Great from the east and the Buddhist King Ashoka from India.
+Alexander the Great from the west and the Buddhist King Ashoka from India.
 It’s quite a remarkable statue.
 John Paul Mathis modeled his painting after this statue.
 The bust actually has more jewels than this painting.

 John Paul used the Theosophy description in Masters and the Path for the Rod of Power.
 This was created and magnetized millions of years ago.
 Here is a quote on pages 324 and 325 about this Rod.